 The working group expects to fund up to four projects this year.
 Projects will have a 13-month time frame for completion, running from November 15, 2021, to December 31, 2022.

-Examples of potential proposed activities (in curriculum, college climate, co-curricular programming, etc.) include the following:
+Examples of potential proposed activities (in curriculum, college climate, co-curricular programming, etc.) include

 Design & pilot a diversity & inclusion training for student organization leaders, led by staff.